BohnSix/djscc/README.md

 Train with `SNR` and `compression rate`, where`SNR`varies in `[0, 10, 20]`，`compression rate` varies in `[0.04, 0.09, 0.17, 0.25, 0.33, 0.42, 0.49]`, namely `channel width` varies in `[2, 4, 8, 12, 16, 20, 24]`.

-During performance evaluation transmit each image `10` times in order to mitigate the effect of randomness introduced by the communication channel.
+During performance evaluation transmit each image `10` times in order to mitigate the effect of randomness introduced by the communication channel(After 2000 epochs).

 ## Model Metric